 Supplement 6: Review of Literature

-The document can be found in the project’s OSF page https://osf.io/tqnpk/ (titled “Review of Literature”).
-The review will be updated with version history over the years.
+The document can be found in the “Literature Search” folder.

 Supplement 7: Annually Applied Scales

 The following scales are applied annually.
 Please note that, following critical realist epistemology, the scales are used to gain knowledge and will be triangulated with other data sources rather than interpreted as direct independent representations of constructs.
 The scales have been chosen with the following three criteria: